kjbaker-uk/xctvplayer/README.md

 - [x] User testing
 - [x] Release v1.0
-- [ ] Test on additional Android TV devices
+- [X] Test on additional Android TV devices (Via yje awesome people on Reddit) 👌
+- [X] Add a launch icon for Google TV
+- [X] Create a general Android version for all other devices.

 <p align="right">(<a href="#top">back to top</a>)</p>